 If you've ever recited a nursery rhyme, played "Itsy-Bitsy Spider" or sung "If You're Happy and You Know It," you've been preparing your child for learning to read.
 Familiar songs and poems can strengthen his ability to hear the sounds of our language — a skill that will serve him well when he learns to connect sounds with letters (phonics) in kindergarten and 1st grade.

-Nursery rhymes are especially powerful, because they are so memorable.
+Nursery rhymes, such as the classic The Real Mother Goose, are especially powerful, because they are so memorable.
 Research has found that children who are familiar with nursery rhymes when they enter kindergarten often have an easier time learning to read.
 This is probably because rhyming helps them discover many common word patterns (such as those in quick/stick or down/crown).
 And the more familiar these patterns become in oral language, the more easily children will recognize them when they begin to encounter them in print.

 The ability to hear rhymes — knowing that cat rhymes with hat, but not with bag — is an essential skill for learning to read because it means that your child can discern the differences among individual sounds (or phonemes).
 Playing with rhymes trains her ear to hear the differences and similarities in how words sound.